 Vania Abreu "Vania Abreu" (Warner-Continental, 1995)

 Daniela Mercury's kid sister Vania reveals a powerful voice on this otherwise lackluster pop outing.
 Some tunes are fine, wrapped around languid trip-hop dance beats, but while this has little of the cloying or overwrought characteristics drag down so many Brazilian pop albums, it also doesn't have much spark to it.
-Pretty, but not fabulous.
+Pretty-sounding, but not fabulous.

 Vania Abreu "Seio Da Bahia" (Velas, 2000)

 I'll go out on a limb here, and say that Ms. Abreu is a better vocalist than her more musically outgoing and more famous big sister, axe star, Daniela Mercury.
 Her phrasing is more consistent, her voice is sweeter, and her persona less strained.
 And, of course, there's the music.
 This is an exceptionally solid, pleasantly mellow album which recalls the natural, relaxed warmth of the best of mid-'70s samba cancao artists such as Jair Rodrigues, as well as the jazz-inflected torch song phrasings of Maria Bethania and other MPB divas.
 Abreu's vocals, as well as her arrangements, connect emotionally and don't feel forced or desperate to fit into some sort of pop or rock crossover niche.
 Definitely one of the strongest new releases in the Velas label's North American catalog, and a striking step up from her earlier pop efforts.

 Vania Abreu "Eu Sou A Multidao" (BMG, 2003)